-Join Kevin Skoglund for an in-depth discussion in this video Sanitizing data, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Sanitizing data, part of Programming Foundations: Web Security.

 …When validating input, we rejected data that was not acceptable.…In this movie, we'll talk about how to sanitize…the data that you choose to allow into your application.…In my opinion, sanitizing data is the most important step…that you can take towards a more secure web server.…The easiest hacks to execute, and therefore the most common…attacks, all revolve around passing in carefully constructed malicious data.…Sanitizing input is really about…asking the question, is the data potentially dangerous?…That can be a difficult question to answer.…